Cheapest Car Insurance by State: 2026 Comparison

 4. North Carolina — $1,250/year

 North Carolina has a unique rate-setting system where the state Department of Insurance has significant oversight of rate filings, which helps keep premiums lower than neighboring states.
-The state uses a tort system and prohibits credit-based insurance pricing.
+The state uses a tort system and prohibits credit-based insurance pricing, which benefits drivers regardless of their credit history.
+The NC Rate Bureau structure creates more price stability and generally lower rates than market-rate states.

 5. Ohio — $1,310/year